 The Speaker, in accordance with House Rule 63, appoints all committees and subcommittees and designates their chairs and vice chairs.
-Rule 63 also specifies the makeup of committees: "The Speaker shall proportion.

-. . all committee appointments in a manner which is inclusive and reflects the racial diversity and gender of the members of the body and the political party affiliation of the members of the body."
+Rule 63 also specifies the makeup of committees: "The Speaker shall proportion . . . all committee appointments in a manner which is inclusive and reflects the racial diversity and gender of the members of the body and the political party affiliation of the members of the body."
 It also states that party and race should be considered when at least 10 members are of a party or race.
-Current Vice Chairs include a mixture of Democrats and Republicans: four are black Democrats, five are Republicans, and three are women.
+Current Vice Chairs include a mixture of Democrats and Republicans: four are black Democrats, five are Republicans, and one or two are women.
 A balance of rural and urban interests is considered, although not listed in the Rule.

-In interviews, House members, regardless of party, race, or gender, characterized the Speaker as fair, regarded Rule 63 as effective, and judged the committee system to be working well.
-Over 59.7% of House members returning the survey agreed that member expertise is considered in committee assignments.
-Significant improvements made by the current Speaker were frequently cited.
-One House member noted that abuse could possibly occur under different leadership.
+In interviews House members, regardless of party, race or gender, characterized the Speaker as fair, regarded Rule 63 as effective, and judged the committee system to be working well.
+And over 59.7% of House members returning the survey agree that member expertise is considered in committee assignments.
+While significant improvements made by the current Speaker were frequently cited, one House member noted that the current arrangements might be subject to abuse if administered by someone other than the current Speaker.